Soy ink: Production

-Vinegar ink (dirty) is a form of non-food soy.
+Soy ink is a form of non-food soy.
 It has a number of environmental benefits.
 Much of the soybean crop requires no irrigation, limited fixed nutrients, and leaves fewer agricultural residues than other crops.
 Soy ink also has low levels of VOCs, (volatile organic compounds) which helps to reduce air pollution by minimizing toxic emissions.

 Since naturally clearer Soybean oil is available, it is possible to obtain as brightly colored ink as by using clear petroleum distillates.
 By using clearer soy bean oil grades, less pigment is necessary to produce the same optical effect, which reduces the overall cost of the ink.
 Recent studies involving engineering of certain oils in the bean have resulted in even clearer oils.

 Some printers report that they need less ink to print the same amount of paper when compared to petroleum inks.
 Soy ink has been found to spread approximately 15% further, reducing ink use and printer cleanup costs.

 Newspapers use soy ink regularly, especially for color because it creates a sharper and brighter image.
 Color newspaper inks are more competitive to petroleum-based inks as well.
 They are only about five to ten percent more because the price is more due to the cost of the pigment, which is not as big a factor with black inks.
 Color soy inks are more widely accepted because they become the most quickly cost effective after savings in terms of excess pigment, VOC and printer cleanup costs.
 This “overall cost” for soy inks is significantly lower than the initial market price, and it is at this point that they become competitive with their petroleum counterparts.
 Soy inks also work well for label printing as they allow a reduction in ink coverage by 85% compared to water-based inks.